-D14 Prior to carrying out activities in a category C environmentally sensitive area, the environmental authority holder must consult with the relevant administering authority.
-If it is determined through the consultation that additional conditions are necessary, the holder must comply with those conditions.
-D15 Drilling, excavating, and sampling The environmental authority holder is not authorised to undertake costeaning or bulk sampling.
-D16 The environmental authority holder must ensure: a) all marker pegs are marked with contrasting colour so as to be clearly visible; b) all marker pegs are removed from the tenement at the completion of exploration activities; c) all permanent markers (example, concrete plugs or steel plates) are installed at ground level and made safe.
-D17 When drilling, excavating, or sampling, the environmental authority holder must ensure that the area and duration of disturbance to land and vegetation is minimised.
-D18 The environmental authority holder must not drill, excavate, or clear vegetation: a) in standing waters, wetlands, or lakes; or b) on the sloped banks or within three (3) meters of the top of the bank or five (5) meters of the toe of the bank; or c) within, or on the levee banks of the normal flow channel.
-D19 The environmental authority holder must not directly or indirectly release wastewater to any watercourse, waterway, groundwater, wetland or lake.
-D20 The environmental authority holder must decommission all non-artesian drill holes, apart from those still required for monitoring purposes, as soon as practical but no later than six (6) months after the hole was drilled by undertaking the following actions: a) where practical dispose of all unused drill chips to the hole or to a sump pit and; b) cap the hole at a depth that is appropriate for the previous land use of the area (unless the land owner stipulates a future use which requires the cap to be placed deeper); and c) backfill the hole above the cap with soil or material similar to the surrounding soil or material.
-D21 The environmental authority holder must isolate non-artesian aquifers where a drill hole intersects more than one water bearing strata by casing or plugging the hole as soon as practical after the hole is no longer required, but no later than two (2) months after the hole was drilled, apart from those holes that are still required for monitoring purposes if: a) the flow difference between aquifers exceeds 500 litres per hour; and b) the difference in electrical conductivity of water is greater than ten (10) percent of the lower value.
+D12 Weed and pest management The holder of the environmental authority must prevent the spread of invasive plants and Weeds of National Significance (WoNS) by ensuring that all vehicles and machinery are adequately cleaned before taking the vehicles and machinery out of a Declared Plant Area.
+D13 Drilling, excavating, and sampling The environmental authority holder is not authorised to undertake costeaning or bulk sampling.
+D14 The environmental authority holder must ensure: a) all marker pegs are marked with contrasting colour so as to be clearly visible; b) all marker pegs are removed from the tenement at the completion of exploration activities; and all permanent markers (example, concrete plugs or steel plates) are installed at ground level and made safe.
+D15 The environmental authority holder must not drill, excavate, or clear vegetation: a) in standing waters, wetlands, or lakes; or b) on the sloped banks or within three (3) meters of the top of the bank or five (5) meters of the toe of the bank; or c) within, or on the levee banks of the normal flow channel.
+D16 Exploration drill holes The environmental authority holder must decommission all non-artesian drill holes, apart from those still required for monitoring purposes, as soon as practical but no later than six (6) months after the hole was drilled by undertaking the following actions: a) where practical dispose of all unused drill chips to the hole or to a sump pit; b) cap the hole at a depth that is appropriate for the previous land use of the area (unless the land owner stipulates a future use which requires the cap to be placed deeper); and c) backfill the hole above the cap with soil or material similar to the surrounding soil or material.
+D17 The environmental authority holder must isolate non-artesian aquifers where a drill hole intersects more than one water bearing strata by casing or plugging the hole as soon as practical after the hole is no longer required, but no later than two (2) months after the hole was drilled, apart from those holes that are still required for monitoring purposes if: a) the flow difference between aquifers exceeds 500 litres per hour; and b) the difference in electrical conductivity of water is greater than ten (10) percent of the lower value.